August 29, 2017

 As a smoker for quite some time, I have to ask myself: is there ever a situation in which weed incites healing as opposed to working against it?* Furthermore, does weed offer any benefits following the cessation of treatment?
 In order to properly evaluate these premises, I must first explore the effects marijuana has on the mind.

 Let’s look at the cons first.

 *Note that in this piece I write mainly about the potential of marijuana to either uproot or suppress emotion, which, in effect, heals (or doesn’t).
-As far as its ability to cure Parkinson’s, cancer, epilepsy, and more, weed may reduce one’s symptoms, but I wonder if it stimulates the body to heal itself–all of itself–like homeopathy can?
-If not, why not just do homeopathy and smoke to enjoy yourself?
+As far as its ability to cure Parkinson’s, cancer, epilepsy, and more, weed may reduce one’s symptoms, but I wonder if it stimulates the body and mind to heal themselves–all of themselves–like homeopathy can?
+If not, why not just “do” homeopathy and smoke to enjoy yourself?
 Or smoke so that you can look on at your afflictions, those that homeopathy brings to the fore, with fresh eyes as they are healed?
 Rather, as you heal them?
-These are my questions (!!!).
+These are my questions (!).

 Homeopathy can even help with those physical deformities that seem unsalvageable, such as inflammation caused by herniated disks.
 It can stimulate the body to heal torn ligaments so that surgery is not needed, nor is the degradation process allow to progress.
 If we catch the problem early enough, we can cure it.
 If we don’t catch the problem early enough, or if some grand impact on the body has disfigured it beyond no return, we can at least ease the pain–but then again, so can marijuana.